Eric991005/Stockformer/README.md

 **Chicago Style:**
 Ma, Bohan, Wang Yiheng, Lu Yuchao, Hu Tianzixuan, Xu Jinling, and Houlihan Patrick.
 "StockFormer: A Swing Trading Strategy Based on STL Decomposition and Self-Attention Networks."
 SSRN Electronic Journal.
 Year. https://doi.org/10.2139/ssrn.4648073.

+Replace "Year" with the year of publication once it becomes available.
+If the paper is part of a specific issue or volume, include those details as well.